Get E-Book

 console.log(await response.text());

-The call creates a request, hands it to Node's built-in fetch implementation, waits for response headers, and gives JavaScript a Response object.
-The response body may still be streaming when the Promise resolves.
-Status and headers are available first.
-Body bytes arrive through the response body.
+Assume url is an upstream endpoint supplied by the caller.
+The call creates a request, sends it through Node's built-in fetch implementation, waits for response headers, and gives JavaScript a Response object.

 console.log(process.versions.undici);

-That number matters during bug reports.
-A Node version includes a specific Undici version, and behavior can change when Node upgrades its bundled dependency.
-If a production issue mentions fetch redirects, body streaming, proxy support, or socket reuse, record the Node version and the Undici version before chasing application code.
+That version helps during bug reports.
+A Node release includes a specific Undici version, and fetch behavior can shift when Node upgrades that bundled dependency.
+If a production issue involves redirects, body streaming, proxy behavior, or socket reuse, record both the Node version and the Undici version before blaming application code.

-Request is the object form of a request.
-It stores the URL, method, headers, body, credentials mode fields from the web contract, and other request metadata.
+The object form of a fetch request is Request.
+It stores the URL, method, headers, body, and web request metadata.

 const request = new Request('https://api.example.test/users', {